-Move over ‘Obamacare,’ Trump plan is now the focus
+GOP owns health care dilemma now, and voter skepticism

 “It is a major failure that a high priority of President Trump and the congressional Republican leadership leads to no bill, and the bill as proposed becomes unpopular even among their own voters,” said Robert Blendon, a professor at the Harvard T.H.
 Chan School of Public Health, who follows opinion trends on health care.
 “It’s a real leadership crisis issue.”

 Amid disapproval of the House GOP plan, some polls have shown improved ratings for the ACA.
 Gallup, for example, found “Obamacare” gained majority approval for the first time.
-But that does not change the fact that Republican voters remain overwhelmingly opposed to Obama’s law and want it repealed.
+But Republican voters remain overwhelmingly opposed to former President Barack Obama’s signature law and want it repealed.

 Nonetheless, there’s recent evidence that Republicans differ among themselves about what “repeal” may mean.

-A Quinnipiac poll last month found that 55 percent of Republicans said Trump and the Republican-led Congress should repeal “parts” of Obama’s law, while 42 percent said “all” of it should go.
-Only 2 percent of Republicans said the ACA should not be repealed.
+A Quinnipiac poll last month found that 55 percent of Republicans said Trump and the Republican-led Congress should repeal “parts” of the ACA, while 42 percent said “all” of it should go.
+Only 2 percent of Republicans said the law should not be repealed.

 Republican views compare with 50 percent of the general public who say parts of the ACA should be repealed, 20 percent who say all of it should be repealed, and 27 percent who say it should remain.

-The divisions among rank-and-file Republicans appear to mirror what’s going on in the House, where disagreements among hardliners and moderates are keeping Speaker Paul Ryan, R-Wis., from putting together enough votes to take the bill to the floor.
+The divisions among rank-and-file Republicans appear to mirror those in the House, where disagreements among hardliners and moderates are keeping Speaker Paul Ryan, R-Wis., from taking the bill to the floor.

 Tim Malloy, assistant director of the Quinnipiac poll, said, “You have to figure a lot of people who voted for Trump are on Obamacare.”